PlummersSoftwareLLC/Primes/PrimeMIXAL/stl-unfaithful/rbergen/README.md

 Towards the top of the prime.mixal file, a number of parameters can be set:
 * `LTSVSZ` (line 13): sieve size that should be used.
 Note that if the sieve size is changed, the next parameter must also be changed.
 * `SVSQRT` (line 14): square root of the sieve size.
 It needs to be passed as a paramter because MIX does not include an instruction with which square roots can be calculated.
 * `RUNCT` (line 15): number of sieve runs that should be executed.
-If this is set to a number less than 1, the program will run indefinitely.
+If this is set to a number less than 1, the program will repeat sieve runs indefinitely.

 ## Run instructions